ltdev22/SaaSrv/README.md

 # SaaSrv

-A saas boilerplate developed in Laravel 5
+A saas boilerplate app developed in Laravel 5.